Chapter 2 of 9

 Identifying "Leap of Faith" Assumptions

 Some assumptions are so fundamental that the entire business depends on them.
-These are called Leap of Faith assumptions—the beliefs that, if wrong, mean the whole venture collapses.
+These are called Leap of Faith assumptions -- the beliefs that, if wrong, mean the whole venture collapses.
+The term comes from Eric Ries, who borrowed it from Kierkegaard: these are the assumptions that require a leap of faith because they can't be derived from existing data or first principles.
+They must be tested empirically.

 Uber's Leap of Faith